-Machine Learning is a concept from the field of artificial intelligence, which means algorithms that process and learn from collected data.
-Machine Learning is used, for example, in marketing to match relevant ads based on a user’s search results.
-They are also used in applications with functions such as face, speech or text recognition, navigation, recommendation systems (e.g. Spotify) and many more.
+Another area worth paying attention to in 2021 is artificial intelligence and machine learning.
+Machine Learning is a concept within the field of artificial intelligence, which means algorithms that process and learn from collected data.
+Marketers, for example, could use machine learning to match relevant ads based on a user’s search results.
+They are also used in applications with functions such as facial recognition, speech or text recognition, navigation, and recommendation systems.

 The key element while working in IT is to identify and understand a problem, and then break it down into smaller tasks so that as many tasks as possible can be solved.
 Only in this way, the programmer will be able to cope with large tasks.
-Analyzing the development of technologies such as the above-mentioned blockchain and artificial intelligence, you can notice how dynamically the IT market is evolving and changing.
-This means that programmers will face increasingly difficult and complex tasks which have never been encountered before.
+Analyzing the development of technologies such as blockchain and artificial intelligence mentioned above, you can notice how dynamically the IT market is evolving and changing.
+This means that programmers will face increasingly difficult and complex tasks that have never been encountered before.

 What’s more, it has been emphasized that the knowledge of programming languages is not the only job requirement when it comes to programmers.
 In order to perform well, they must follow the latest trends and know what solutions will meet the users’ expectations.
 It is also necessary to have an innovative and creative mind that will help design applications.
 Creating new solutions that will be able to improve the quality of a given software, as well as the best user experience would not be possible without problem-solving.